-The Fund uses ESG information for pre-investment analysis of corporate issuers by integrating an ESG score into the fundamental analysis of the security and by using specific ESG criteria to guide its security selection and/or portfolio construction decisions.
-Our analysts use ESG Risk Rating from our data provider and integrate them in their analysis model, alongside other relevant information.
-At a more granular level, our analysts further examine governance indicators, such as board structure, board director skill sets and experience levels, and some specific indicators related to environmental and social issues based on the sector.
-This in-depth information is retrieved from our data provider and internal research and allows our analysts to adjust the score according to their personal evaluation, if necessary, and to guide their investment decision.
-This information is also used for updating and monitoring the ESG scores in current fund positions.
+The Fund uses ESG information for pre-investment, during investment, and post-investment analysis of corporate issuers by integrating an internal ESG score into the fundamental analysis of the security and by using specific ESG criteria to guide its security selection and/or portfolio construction decisions.
+Our analysts use both secondary ESG data from our data providers and primary ESG data from companies' public disclosures and integrate them in their analysis using an internal ESG scoring model, alongside additional supplemental scores including a Climate Alignment Rating and an ESG Controversies Level.
+At a more granular level, our analysts further examine governance indicators, such as board structure, board director skill sets and experience levels, and specific indicators related to environmental and social issues based on the sector.
+This in-depth information is retrieved from our data providers, companies' public disclosures, and internal research and allows our analysts to adjust the ESG score according to their professional evaluation, if necessary, and to guide their investment decision.
+This information is also used for updating and monitoring the internal ESG scores in current fund positions.

 For Canadian provincial bonds, the fund also uses ESG information to rate issuers according to its internal rating model, which complements the one offered by our data provider.
 The underlying data for the score comes from public data sources, primarily Statistics Canada.
-The sustainable investing and ESG team updates the score annually.
+The Sustainable Investing and ESG team updates the score annually.
 Our analysts use our internal score, combined with that of our data provider, to adjust the ranking between Canadian provinces.